pluja/awesome-privacy/README.md

 - [Minetest](https://www.minetest.net/) - An open source voxel game engine with many features.
     - [Mineclone5](https://content.minetest.net/packages/kay27/mineclone5/?protocol_version=40) - Updated version of MineClone2, an attempt to clone Minecraft into Minetest.

+### Plugins for Minecraft

+If you still want to play Minecraft, you can add some plugins that can help you preserve a bit your privacy.
+But still consider that you are supporting Microsfot this way.

+- [No-Telemetry](https://github.com/kb-1000/no-telemetry) - Mod that disables the usage data collection, aka telemetry, introduced in Minecraft 1.18 (snapshot 21w38a).

 ## Home Assistants

 Don't use Google Home or Alexa.
 Please don't.
 Don't gift them to anyone.
 They open the homes doors to surveillace.
 They can turn these auto-updating devices into surveillance devices at will.